Cisplatin/Grandmaster/README.md

 - A more comprehensive Makefile
 - Various TODOs spread in the code
 - Finish move class PGN conversion
-- Clean game class
+- Clean game class up
-- - Move conversion methods from Game to Move
 - Add a constants file for BOARD_LEN, etc.